 It would be a more popular city if it were easier to get to.
 It’s just a bit too far to be an easy city break by van or bus.
 It’s advertised as 3 hours from Bangkok, but it’s more like 4 hours.
 There is an airport, but it’s too close to Bangkok and not well connected domestically or internationally.
 As for trains, there are not enough convenient trains due to the single track (trains from both directions sharing one line).

 I arrived in Hua Hin by train from Bangkok.
 The good thing about Hua Hin Station is that it’s close to the city centre.
 It also happens to be one of the most beautiful stations in Southeast Asia.

 I stayed in the old town area by the Naresdamri seafront.
+This is the best area to stay in Hua Hin on a budget.
 The last time I stayed in Hua Hin I stayed in a guesthouse on a jetty in this area.
 The rooms are above the water, and you can hear the water sloshing underneath the floorboards.

 Like so many places that are old and interesting, this area is under threat.
 There were signs around the street protesting the demolition of the old jetties.

 There was one clear area that gave a hint of what was to come.

 I went to the main city beach, which starts after the jetties.
 I arrived on a sunny day, and the water looked great.

 It’s a good walking beach, so being by the old area is an ideal spot to start the walk.

 Horse riding is a thing you can do on Hua Hin Beach.